-Please take care to ensure that you have allowed for the masses of all items you intend to carry in the motorhome.
-E.g. passengers, optional equipment, essential habitation and personal effects such as clothing, food, pets, bicycles, etc.
+Please Note: The Mass in Running Order includes a 75kg allowance for the driver and 90% full fuel tank, gas bottles and water tank.
+Please take care to ensure that you have allowed for the masses of all items you intend to carry in the motorcaravan. e.g: Passengers, optional equipment and personal effects such as clothing, food, pets, bicycles etc.